bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 #### Upload/Download Files

-(1) put Object
+(1) Put Object

-The user can upload the local file to the bucket by the "object put" command.
-The following command example uploads an object named 'testobject' to the 'testbucket' bucket.
-The file payload for the upload is read from the local file indicated by 'file-path'.
+The user can upload the local file to the bucket by the `object put` command.
+The following command example uploads an object named `testobject` to the `testbucket` bucket.
+The file payload for the upload is read from the local file indicated by `file-path`.

 ```shell
 gnfd-cmd object put --contentType "text/xml" file-path gnfd://testbucket/testobject